ronboxer17/MLOps-Final-Project/README.md

 # MLOps-Final-Project
 This repo contains the code for the final project in mlops-course.
 <br>
-You can read more in the `Project Charter`
+You can read more in the `Project Charter.pdf`

 ## How to run?
 There are 2 ways to run the project: